iftikharuddin/security-course/Euler/euler-vault-kit.md

 security margin.
 It’s important to note that if a user’s private key is compromised, all accounts owned by that user will also be compromised.
 - Owners can set the operator address for any account, whereas operators can only unset themselves from accounts they’ve been assigned to.
+- Sequentially signed permit messages can be invalidated simultaneously if the owner updates the nonce for the corresponding nonce namespace.
+- Collateral vaults should trust controller vaults, and vice versa
+- Account status checks are required even in `reorderCollateral` and `enableCollateral`, which do not affect an account’s solvency.
+This abstract approach allows controller vaults to craft more customized rules
+- Disabling a controller in the EVC requires the call to come from the controller itself, not the user.